sshyran/wire-server-deploy-networkless/kvmhelpers/README.md

 #net/ipv6/conf/all/forwarding=1
 ```

-* Add a 'POSTROUTING' rule in the 'NAT' table, to direct traffic bidirectionally between your LOCALBRIDGE subnet and the internet.
+* Add a 'POSTROUTING' rule in the 'NAT' table, to direct traffic bidirectionally between your HOSTBRIDGE subnet and the internet.
 This entry is added in /etc/ufw/before.rules.
 If this has not been done on this machine before, you may have to add this entire section right after the first comment block in /etc/ufw/before.rules.
 If this section already exists, add just the line starting with '-A POSTROUTING' into the already existing block.
-Make sure to change the 'enp0s25' interface name to match the interface your machine uses to get to the internet (look at 'ip route show default'), and to use your selected LOCALBRIDGE subnet range:
+Make sure to change the 'enp0s25' interface name to match the interface your machine uses to get to the internet (look at 'ip route show default'), and to use your selected HOSTBRIDGE subnet range:
 ```

 # NAT table rules
 *nat
 :POSTROUTING ACCEPT [0:0]

-# Masqeurade traffic from our LOCALBRIDGE network of 172.16.0/24 to enp0s25. enp0s25 is probably not the name of your network card. check, and adjust.
+# Masqeurade traffic from our HOSTBRIDGE network of 172.16.0/24 to enp0s25. enp0s25 is probably not the name of your network card. check, and adjust.
 -A POSTROUTING -s 172.16.0/24 -o enp0s25 -j MASQUERADE

 # don't delete the 'COMMIT' line or these nat table rules won't